Rasalexman/Flair/README.md

 # FlairFramework
 This is an android framework for build complex application with different architectures (MVC ready/MVP/MVVM/MVI ets).
 It's create on top of MVC pattern with powerful event system and property delegation, also it support multi-core instances and animation changes between views (see example project for more information).

 The start point for initialize framework is declare 'flair' instance in onCreate method in MainApplication file.
-But u can initialize framework in any part of ur project such as Activity or any `Context` implementations
+But u can initialize framework in any part of ur project such as `FlairActivity` or any `Context` implementations
 ```kotlin
 val flairCoreInstance = flair {
         registerCommand<MyCommand>(eventName)